GeraldHost/react-tv-navigation/README.md

 - Implement focus on hover to support pointer remotes
 - Register key press event listeners
 - more tests!
+- Write a babel plugin to do the focus names? rather than making the user set them as a prop?

 ## Bugs